wongkenny240/ComputerForensics/incident-response-artifacts/registry.md

 * Each registry key stores the last modification time of the corresponding key.
 * Various traces of the USB can be identified by using the last modification time information, but the time of the Enum USB, Enum USBSTOR subkeys should not be considered.
-* According to the security policy \(Windows Vista/7\), the PnP administrator frequently accesses to set the sub-wiki security token.
+* According to the security policy \(Windows Vista/7\), the PnP administrator frequently accesses to set the sub-key security token.
   * RegSetKeySecurityAPI call -> change the last modification time